-Readings are given in milliseconds (⋒⊆), and also frames (□) if a frame rate has been entered.
+Readings are given in milliseconds (11133), and frames (F) if a frame rate has been entered.

-For example in a home cinema environment, if the synchronisation error were detected as +100ms then introducing that delay within the AV Receiver/Pre-Amplifier would bring things back into sync.
+For example, in a home cinema environment, if the synchronisation error were detected as +100ms then introducing that delay within the AV Receiver/Pre-Amplifier would bring things back into sync.